-2. Do you believe that the develo prohibitive?
+2. Do you believe that the developrohibitive?
 Yes: opment of a fin No: X nancial impact statement is so If "Yes", please explain: o specul ative as to be cost 3.
 If the purpose of this rule is to implement a federal rule or regulation, please give the incremental cost for implementing the regulation.
 Please indicate if the cost provided is the cost of the program.
 Current Fiscal Year Next Fiscal Year General Revenue \$ General Revenue \$ Federal Funds \$ Federal Funds \$ Cash Funds N/A Cash Funds \$ N/A Special Revenue \$ \$ \$ Special Revenue \$ Other (Identify) \$ Other (Identify) \$ \$ \$ Total \$ Total \$ 4 What is the total estimated cost by fiscal year to any party subject to the proposed, amended, or repealed rule?
-(Estimated cost includes fees, administrative penalties, reporting, record keeping equipment, construction, labor, professional services, revenue loss, or other costs associated with compliance.)
+(Estimated cost includes fees, administrative penalties, reporting, record keepin equipment, construction, labor, professional services, revenue loss, or other costs associated with compliance.)
 Identify the party subject to the proposed rule, and explain how they are impacted to the proposed rule.
-Some and explain how they are impacted to the proposed rule.
+The control of the party subject to the proposed rule.
+The control of the party subject to the proposed rule, and explain how they are impacted to the proposed rule.
 Party Subject to Rule: Anglers in Arkansas Effect on Party Subject to Rule: Positive 5.
 What is the total estimated cost by fiscal year to the agency to implement this rule?
 Explain the financial benefit to the agency from implementing this rule.
 Current Fiscal Year: \$ N/A Next Fiscal Year: \$ N/A Financial Benefit to Agency: N/A 6.
 Do alternative means e burdensome to small b g the objectives of the rules t No: \mathbf{X} hat migl ht be less Why were such alterna Why were such alternatives not proposed: 7.
 Compare this rule with federa l and state cou nterparts: